base698/obsidian-ai-scribe/README.md

 The LLM Prompt button takes the currently selected text and uses the selected text as a prompt.
 By default this uses Ollama, but can be configured to use OpenAI Models as well.

+## Usage

+- The Plugin Manages a server running on 5522 for the local Ollama interaction.
+You must have python and ffmpeg installed for all the features to work properly.
+Setting the plugin into the OpenAI mode will not require running the server.

 ## First time developing plugins in Obsidian?